Autumn 2022 : next admissions for the 2023-25 cohort // Automne 2022 : nouvelle campagne d'admission pour la promotion 2023-25

-MITRA is a bilingual and interdisciplinary Master’s programme in humanities, taught in both French and English.
+MITRA is a bilingual and interdisciplinary Master’s programme in the social sciences and humanities, taught in both French and English.
 It addresses international migration and how it impacts contemporary societies.

 MITRA offers in-depth training to students aiming to specialise in migration studies and go on to doctoral degrees, public policy analysts working on migration and integration (including experts from international and local organisations), and intercultural mediators running community projects.